BIGred053/edr-agt-tester/README.md

 All activity also captures logs in a JSON format, which can be used to compare relevant data to each activity type to that collected by the agent to regression test for consistency.

-EDRTest is written in Ruby and is intended to run with minimal additional requirements, if any.
+EDRTest is written in Ruby and is intended to run via the command line with minimal additional requirements, if any.

 ### Support
 EDR Test is written in Ruby, but also relies on some common Unix commands and tools.
 As such, this utility currently does not provide support for Windows machines.